Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 - any child or children of the `GameObject` that the `NetworkObject` is attached to.

 :::note
 A caveat of the above two rules is when one of the children `GameObject`s also has a `NetworkObjet` component assigned to it (a.k.a.
 "Nested NetworkObjects").
-Because nested 'NetworkObject' components are not permited in network prefabs, Netcode for GameObjects will notify you in the editor if you are trying to add more than one `NetworkObject` to a prefab and will not allow you to do this.
+Because nested `NetworkObject` components are not permited in network prefabs, Netcode for GameObjects will notify you in the editor if you are trying to add more than one `NetworkObject` to a prefab and will not allow you to do this.
 :::

 **Network prefabs can be used as:**
-- the default player object when assigned to the [`NetworkManager`'s Player Prefab property](https://docs-multiplayer.unity3d.com/netcode/current/components/networkmanager)
+- a player object (when assigned to the [`NetworkManager`'s Player Prefab property](https://docs-multiplayer.unity3d.com/netcode/current/components/networkmanager))
 - a dynamically spawned `NetworkObject`
 - an in-scene placed `NetworkObject` (i.e. drag and drop a network prefab into a scene from within the editor)

 ### Registering a Network Prefab

 One of the requirements to be able to spawn a network prefab instance is that it must be registered with the `NetworkManager` in the Network Prefabs list property.
-The following are the steps to register a network prefab with `NetworkManager`:
+The two steps to registering a network prefab with `NetworkManager`:

 1. Create a network prefab by creating a prefab with a `NetworkObject` component attached to the root `GameObject`
 1. Add your network prefab to the Network Prefabs list poperty of the `NetworkManager`.

 ### Spawning a Network Prefab (Overview)

 Netcode uses a server authorative networking model so spawning netcode objects can only be done on a server or host.
-To spawn a network prefab, first instantiate an instance of the network prefab and then invoke the spawn method on the `NetworkObject` component attached to a `GameObject` in the network prefab.
+To spawn a network prefab, you must first instantiate an instance of the network prefab and then invoke the spawn method on the `NetworkObject` component.
 Typically this is the root `GameObject` since a `NetworkObject` will only be assigned `NetworkBehaviour` components that are on the same `GameObject` that the `NetworkObject` component is attached to or any nested child `GameObject`.  _In most cases, you will want to keep the `NetworkObject` component attached to the root `GameObject` of the network prefab.  _

 By default a newly spawned network prefab instance is owned by the server. <br>See [Ownership](networkobject.md#ownership) for more information.<br>